Amazon-EN-0424/HelloChocolateExercise/README.md

-3. Write unit tests for the `ChocolateRepository` class to ensure the correctness of the implemented functionality.
+3. Write unit tests for the `ChocolateRepository` class to demonstrate how to use the operations to create, update, delete and find of a chocolate..